Skip to main content

 Built-in Request and Response Data Types

 ZIO HTTP provides a type Request for HTTP requests and a type Response for HTTP responses.
-It has a built-in decoder for Request and encoder for Response.
+It has a built-in decoder for Request and an encoder for Response.
 So we don't need to worry about the details of how requests and responses are decoded and encoded.

-The Response type has a default apply constructor in its companion object that takes a status, headers and, http data to create a Response:
+The Response type has a default apply constructor in its companion object that takes a status, headers, and, HTTP data to create a Response:

 object Response {